petros-d/docs/cloud/deploy-code.md

 If you created your account with a username and password, you'll be prompted to enter them directly in your terminal.
 If you did so via GitHub or Google OAuth, you'll be prompted to grab a temporary token from https://cloud.astronomer.io/token.

-## Step 2: Push DAGs to an Astronomer Deployment
+## Step 2: Deploy Code to an Astronomer Deployment

-To deploy your DAGs, run:
+To deploy to Astronomer Cloud, run:

 ```
 astro deploy